bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 # Sidebar

-> Otherwise known as off-canvas or side drawers, sidebars are fixed position toggleable slide out
+> Otherwise known as off-canvas or a side drawer, BootstrapVue's custom `<b-sidebar>` component is a
+> fixed-position toggleable slide out box, which can be used for navigation, menus, details, etc. It
-> boxes, for use as navigation, menus or details, etc. They can be positioned on either the left
-> (default) or right of the viewport.
+> can be positioned on either the left (default) or right of the viewport.

 ## Overview

+You can place almost any content inside the `<b-sidebar>` optionally scoped default slot, such as text, buttons, forms, images, or [vertical navs](/docs/components/nav#vertical-variation).

+The component supports a header and built in close button, of which you can optional disabled and provide your own header (ir needed), and can be easily toggled with our `v-b-toggle` directive.

 The `<b-sidebar>` component was introduced in BootstrapVue `v2.10.0`.